Rotator Cuff Tear Des Peres, MO

 Rotator Cuff Tear Causes and Risk Factors

 • Acute Tears — This sort of rotator cuff tear transpires when you experience trauma.
-Maybe you fell on your overstretched arm.
-Acute tears can also accompany other injuries to the shoulder, for example a broken collarbone or dislocated shoulder.
+Maybe you tried to lift something too heavy.
+Acute tears can also occur with other injuries to the shoulder, such as a broken collarbone or dislocated shoulder.

-• Degenerative Tears — These are also referred to as chronic rotator cuff tears.
-Associated risk factors include:
+• Degenerative Tears — These are also called chronic rotator cuff tears.
+Some common risk factors are:

 Most rotator cuff tears happen to people over the age of 40 as a result of the wear and tear our bodies experience as we go through life.
-Sports and jobs that require heavy lifting are the most common risks for Des Peres, MO young people.
+Younger people with rotator cuff injuries typically develop them through acute trauma.
+Des Peres, MO residents who work in certain jobs, play certain sports, or repeatedly lift heavy things or consistently move their arms overhead are also at higher risk.

 Rotator Cuff Tear Symptoms

-You may not always feel a rotator cuff tear, particularly if it develops slowly over time.
-Acute tears usually cause instant pain, but sometimes the symptoms are more subtle.
+You may not always feel a rotator cuff tear, especially if it happens slowly over time.
+Acute tears generally cause immediate pain, but other times the symptoms are more subtle.
 Signs you might have a rotator cuff tear include:

 • Trouble raising your arm